-UPDATE: We canceled the AA business card and I applied for a new personal one this summer.
+UPDATE: We canceled the AA business card and I applied for a new personal one last summer.
 It helped knock $200 off our flight to get us to the Midwest for Summer Camp and gave us free bags.

 A quick search of flights will show you that it is quite expensive to jet-set around the continent.
 Since you can redeem United points for any airline in the Star Alliance network, we managed to save a boatload of money.